HyeonuPark/Snark-lang/Reference.md

 }
 ```

-When used as expression, it represent value that is `undefined` or `void 0` in JS.
+When used as expression, it represents a value same as `undefined` or `void 0` in JS.

 ```
 let obj = {}